 7. Analyse and Optimise

-Some key actions after launching includes:
+Some key actions after launching include:

 • Rechecking for proper robots.txt set up.